Medical Laboratory Science Program

 - Experience with state-of-the-art lab equipment

-- A 10-month practicum in a NAACLS-accredited hospital lab in suburban Chicago, Peoria or Springfield
+- OCP 388 Medical Laboratory Science Clinical Practicum is a 10-month practicum in a NAACLS-accredited hospital lab in suburban Chicago and Peoria

 - Networking and professional development through the Alpha Epsilon Delta honor society, BUMed club, Health Science Organization, Global Medical Training organization and Student Health Advisory Committee